Comparisons / Agno vs CrewAI

 Agno vs CrewAI: Which Agent Framework to Use?

-Agno agno (formerly phidata) is a lightweight python framework for building agents.
-CrewAI crewai organizes work into agents, tasks, and crews.
-Here is how they compare — and what the same patterns look like in plain Python.
+Agno (formerly Phidata) is a lightweight Python framework for building agents.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers